-- Practices will start in June after school ends, and be held every Tuesday at the Walworth County Fairgrounds.
+- Practices will start May 17th 3:00pm without horses, practices with horses will begin in June after school has ended and be held every Tuesday at the Walworth County Fairgrounds.
 Arrive at 5:30 p.m. and be ready to ride from 5:45 p.m.-6:30 p.m. - The 4-H Project Meeting Guide will have updated or changed dates and times.
 View this document at http://walworth.uwex.edu/4-youth-development/news/.